Soft, fluffy cinnamon rolls stuffed with brown sugar & apples, and generously glazed with homemade caramel.

 I used to be so fearful of yeast.
 Growing up, my mom made us gooey cinnamon rolls every Christmas morning.
 I swore I’d never be able to recreate the masterpiece rolls on my own because yeast is so intimidating.

 What is so scary about yeast though?
 It’s just another leavening agent.
 It does all the work for you as you let the dough sit and rise.
-Baking homemade rolls at home actually require less work than a lot of my cupcake recipes.
+Baking cinnamon rolls at home actually require less work than a lot of my cupcake recipes.
 All you do is wait around for the yeast to do its job.

 ** If you plan to make these rolls at home, be sure to read the whys and the why nots of this recipe: